leeee-me/rpi-arm64-ubuntu-o-debian-build/README.md

 # rpi-arm64-ubuntu-o-debian-build

-Build RPi3/RPi4 boot and Ubuntu system root rootfs with u-boot bootloader support in arm64 / aarch64
+Build RPi3 / RPi4 boot and Ubuntu / Debian / Raspbian system rootfs / initrd with u-boot / armstub support in armhf / aarch64

 This project is inspired by https://github.com/chainsx/ubuntu64-rpi/tree/ubuntu-18.04-arm64/build.
 However, I do not fork it.
 Instead, I revised it and left it here for future improvement.